vincent2v/photobooth/FAQ.md

 ```
 sudo nano /etc/xdg/lxsession/LXDE-pi/autostart
 ```
-and add the following line:
+and add the following line (0 describes the time after which the cursor should be hidden):
 ```
 @unclutter -idle 0
 ```

+**Solution B**
+If you are using LightDM as display manager, you can edit `/etc/lightdm/lightdm.conf` to hide the cursor permanently.
+Just add `xserver-command=X -nocursor` to the end of the file.

 ### How to disable the blank screen on Raspberry Pi (Raspbian)?
 You can follow the instructions [here](https://www.geeks3d.com/hacklab/20160108/how-to-disable-the-blank-screen-on-raspberry-pi-raspbian/) to disable the blank screen.